The Adventure of the Stockbroker's Clerk: Plot

 A young clerk, Hall Pycroft, consults Holmes with his suspicions concerning a company that has offered him a very well-paid job.
-Holmes, Watson and Pycroft travel by train to Birmingham, where the job has so far been based, and Pycroft explains that he was recently made redundant from a London stockbroking house.
-He eventually secured a new post with another group of stockbrokers, Mawson and Williams, in Lombard Street in the City, without an interview.
-Before taking up the job, he was approached by Arthur Pinner, who offered him a better-paid managership with a newly established hardware distribution company, to be based in France, with £100 advance on salary, and is asked to sign a document accepting the post, and is also persuaded not to send a letter of resignation to Mawson's.
+Holmes, Watson and Pycroft travel by train to Birmingham, where the job has so far been based, and Pycroft explains that the London brokerage firm at which he worked had gone out of business, leaving him unemployed.
+He eventually secured a new post with another such firm in the City, Mawson and Williams's, without an interview.
+Before taking up the job, he was approached by Arthur Pinner, who offered him a better-paid managership with a newly established hardware distribution company, to be based in France, with a £100 advance on salary.
+At Arthur's request, Pycroft wrote a document accepting the position and also agreed not to send a letter of resignation to Mawson's.

-Pycroft is sent to Birmingham to meet Pinner's brother and company co-founder, Harry Pinner.
-He immediately commences his duties, but he is concerned about the unprofessional aspects of the business and their sparse offices, as well as the suspicious fact that the two Pinners have a distinctive gold filling in their teeth in the same place, suggesting that they might be the same man.
+Pycroft was sent to Birmingham to meet Arthur's brother Harry, a company co-founder.
+He immediately commenced his duties, but was concerned about the unprofessional aspects of the business and its sparse offices.
+Having noticed that both brothers had a gold-filled tooth at the same position in their mouths, he suspected that they might be the same man.

-When the trio arrive at the office, on Corporation Street, Birmingham, with Holmes and Watson presented as fellow job-seekers, Pinner is reading a London newspaper and is clearly in shock.
-He withdraws and attempts suicide, but Watson is able to revive him.
-Holmes concludes that the story of the brothers is a fabrication and that there is only one 'Pinner'; lacking enough men to make their attempt to deceive Pycroft convincing, Pinner had attempted to pose as his brother to make up the numbers in the hope that Pycroft would dismiss the similarities between them as a family resemblance.
-He further deduces that the whole point of the exercise was to obtain an example of Pycroft's handwriting so that a 'fake' Pycroft may be employed at Mawson's (hence why they asked him to not officially resign his post).
-Mawson's was keeping a vast stock of valuable securities, and 'Pycroft' was to be a safebreaker.
+As the trio arrive at the office in Birmingham, with Holmes and Watson presented as fellow job-seekers, Harry goes into shock after buying and reading the evening newspaper.
+He withdraws and attempts to hang himself, but Watson is able to revive him.
+Holmes concludes that the story of the brothers is a fabrication and that there is only one "Pinner," who has posed as both of them in the hope that Pycroft might dismiss the similarities between them as a family resemblance.
+Holmes further deduces that the whole point of the exercise has been to get Pycroft out of London and obtain a sample of his handwriting so that an imposter can gain employment at Mawson's (hence the request for Pycroft to not officially resign his post).
+The imposter is to break into the company safe and steal the large stockpile of valuable securities kept within.

-From the newspaper, they learn that Mawson & Williams have suffered an attempted robbery, but that the criminal had been captured, although the weekend watchman has been murdered.
-Beddington, the forger and cracksman, was the miscreant, masquerading as Pycroft, and his brother was masquerading as Pinner.
-American railway bonds worth nearly £100,000 were taken, together with a large amount of scrip in mines and other companies, but the police recovered them from the thief.
+From the newspaper, they learn that Mawson's has suffered an attempted robbery, culminating in the murder of the weekend watchman and the capture of the thief.
+Having recently completed a prison sentence, a forger/safecracker named Beddington and his brother concocted the scheme to steal the securities.
+Beddington took the job intended for Pycroft so he could gain the information needed to carry out the heist, while his brother posed as both Arthur and Harry to keep Pycroft occupied.
+Bonds worth nearly £100,000 were taken, together with large amounts of scrip in mines and other companies, but the police recovered them from Beddington.